NeshHari/XMonad/README.md

 Adapt this concept to whatever configuration you have.

 ### Rescreen Hook
-Once autorandr is good to go, add the self-explanatory ReScreen hooks below.
+Once autorandr is good to go, add the self-explanatory Rescreen hooks below.
 If you get kicked to TTY (i.e., Xorg crashed), increase the sleep duration before restarting xmonad.
 My purpose for "restarting" is to recall the StartupHook in Custom.MyStartupApps, and spawn polybar and feh accordingly on the detected monitor.
-This is prominent when switching from more smaller to more extensive displays (e.g., single -> dual monitor).
+This is critical when switching from smaller to more extensive displays (e.g., single -> dual monitor).

 ```haskell
 module Custom.MyScreen where